 When I talk to buyers and sellers, one of the most stressful – and misunderstood – parts of the real estate sales process is how appraisal figures are determined.
-The key to any property appraisal is the value of comparable listings, or “comps.”
-These are sales records of recently sold homes comparable to a property on the market which are used to give a more accurate picture of that property’s worth—something anyone interested in buying or selling property should know.
+The key to any real estate appraisal is the value of comparable listings, or “comps.”
+These are sales records of recently sold Homes for sale in Nashville TN comparable to a property on the market which are used to give a more accurate picture of that property’s worth—something anyone interested in buying or selling property should know.
+Looking to buy a new home, why not check out this booming housing market in Hamilton here for best preferences!

-When first evaluating the worth of the home, the appraiser researches the available sales data in the area to determine if there are comparable home sales to use for developing an appraisal.
+When first evaluating the worth of the home, the appraiser researches the available sales data in the area to determine if there are comparable home sales to use for developing a real estate appraisal.
 (If a credible report cannot easily be made, the Uniform Standards of Professional Appraisal Practice (USPAP) requires appraisers reject the assignment.)
-When researching the comparable sales, appraisers start at the same place brokers do—the MLS, or multiple listing service.
+When researching the comparable sales, appraisers start at the same place a Comercial Land Broker does—the MLS, or multiple listing service.
 Although the MLS is now an online database available at sites like realtor.com or mls.com, the concept behind it dates back to the early 1900’s, when it was a term applied to the practice of real estate agents meeting together in conferences to trade information about homes for sale in order to better connect them with potential buyers.
 Now, the online database—which is available to licensed agents and brokers who pay a membership—is searchable by prices, neighborhood, household features, etc.

 Along with the MLS, current home listings are also important for appraising.
 As an appraiser told me, “If I can find several similar active listings which are well below the subject’s contract price, there is going to be a problem.”